finnensley/shipping-app/README.md

 - npx prisma studio

 ## For daily development, should only need to have these three running: frontend, backend, and docker
-## Terminal 1: docker-compose up postgres, docker desktop open/running
+## Terminal 1: docker-compose up postgres, make sure docker desktop open/running

 ## Terminal 2: npm run dev